-Some health insurance plans offers drug prescription coverage – when comparing health insurance policies, if you are under medication for prolonged periods of time, this coverage is important.
+Some health insurance plans offer drug prescription coverage – when comparing health insurance policies, if you are under medication for prolonged periods of time, this coverage is important.
 Each health insurance policy may offer different ranges of drug prescription coverage: they may partially cover a certain type of medication, and neglect to subsidize some medications altogether.
 It is vital for you to think through the probable alternative drugs that your doctor might issue you as your case progresses, and look out for this coverage when comparing health insurance.
-You should consult your doctor about this issue, so that you will have a better picture of the medication you will be taking, and subsequently plan for your health insurance package.
+You should consult your doctor about this issue so that you will have a better picture of the medication you will be taking, and subsequently plan for your health insurance package.

 It is a fact – as you age, you will be more prone to medical conditions.
 As such, your premiums will definitely increase as you age to account for the higher probability of payouts by your insurer.
 It is recommended that you buy and stick with a health insurance plan when you’re still young.
-However, if you’re looking for a health insurance package in your sunset years, you might want to consider comparing health insurances that offers long-term healthcare coverage.
+However, if you’re looking for a health insurance package in your sunset years, you might want to consider comparing health insurances that offer long-term healthcare coverage.
 As you age, you never know when you might be hospitalized for prolonged periods of time.
 With the long-term healthcare coverage, the medical costs incurred from your stay in the hospital will be covered by your insurer.

 Of course, there are many other factors that you will have to look out for when comparing health insurances.
-However these 3 factors are important in your decision making process.
+However, these 3 factors are important in your decision-making process.
 Take your time, and choose wisely – health insurances are usually for life.